nournahtay/nournahtay/README.md

-Hi, I’m @nournahtay (She/Her), a biochemistry student with unwavering passion for bioinformatics and its applications in multi-omics, oncology & more!
+Hi, I’m Nour Nahtay (She/Her), a biochemistry student with unwavering passion for bioinformatics and its applications in multi-omics, oncology & more!

 <!---
 nournahtay/nournahtay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.